BipinShetty/Gali-ai/ReadMe.md

 ### 🔎 Insight Dimensions Covered

-Our prompt is specifically engineered to extract useful observations, such as:
+My prompt is specifically engineered to extract useful observations, such as:

 * **Behavioral patterns**: what successful users do differently
 * **Drop-off points**: where users lose interest